Arthroscopic SLAP Repair

 Recovering after Arthroscopic SLAP Repair

-Postsurgical recovery after Arthroscopic SLAP Repair is much easier than open shoulder surgery.
-You may need about 2 hours to recover from the effects of the anaesthesia.
-There may be some discomfort or pain in the shoulder for which you will be prescribed medications.
-Specific instructions about activity restrictions and how to maintain the sling when performing routine activities will be provided.
-You will be advised about follow-up appointments to assess your healing and to help you transition to non-restricted activity.
+Recovery after Arthroscopic SLAP Repair in Koramangala Bangalore is generally quicker than open shoulder surgery.
+You may need about two hours to recover from the effects of anaesthesia.
+Some shoulder discomfort or pain is expected, for which medications will be prescribed.
+Instructions regarding activity restrictions and sling use during routine activities will be provided.
+Follow-up appointments will be scheduled to monitor healing and guide your return to unrestricted activity.

-Most patients do not have any complications from the procedure.
+Most patients do not experience complications from this procedure.